-I attribute my success with relationships, business growth, and personal growth to eight habits of personal development that are my keys to remain happy and navigate the apparent negativity and chaos that comes to each and every one of us every day of our lives.
+I attribute my success with relationships, business growth, and personal growth to nine habits of personal development that are my keys to remain happy and navigate the apparent negativity and chaos that comes to each and every one of us every day of our lives.

 1. Keep a gratitude journal.
 I write at least three things for which I am grateful.
 If this is the only habit you develop it will be life-changing on its own.
 Happiness is a choice and being grateful for EVERYTHING that comes to us in our life every moment of every day is the first and most important habit.

 2. Read my WHY.
 Determine your “why” (the vision that drives you) – and align every day toward making it a reality.
 For every person this will be uniquely your reason for living, working and playing.
 From early childhood we all have dreams of becoming a person of relevance to the world starting with family and friends.
 If you have lost those dreams take time to find and renew them.
 My dreams today are to be around my kids and my grand kids as they grow up and to share anything I can to help others reach their dreams.

 At this point in my life my own Why is:

 |To find and mentor at least 100 people who desire to make a significant difference in this world by living happy and learning the skills to make that a permanent reality in their lives – Then help each of them to find and mentor 100 to do the same, who will find and mentor 100 each and replicate this through 6+ generations.

 I strongly believe when each of us takes full responsibility for the world we create around ourselves every moment of every day – there will be no more fear.
 In the absence of fear there is only unconditional love – This will end all wars and bring peace, health and prosperity to every person on this planet.